IAmBaut/ArduinoToneComposer/README.md

 A JavaScript based GUI webapp that makes it easy and intuitive to code melodies for Arduino buzzers.
 The live webapp is currently being hosted at [https://baut.club](https://baut.club/projects/ArduinoToneComposer.html).

 Using the webapp on that website is probably the easiest way to use it.

 Alternatively jump to the "Local hosting & modification" section.

-## Screenshot
+## Screenshots

 How the webapp looks: